PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 Try removing the parameter names from the declaration in a previous example.
 ````{exercise-end}
 ````
-Function declarations and definition may appear in any scope - for example a function declared in a class is a member function of that class.
+Function declarations and definitions may appear in any scope - for example, a function declared in a class is a member function of that class.

 Parameter names are not formally necessary in the declaration, and in fact are ignored by the compiler - they are only required in the corresponding definition.
 ```{code-block} c++